-Creating and Assessing Risks
+Creating and assessing risks

 From a technical perspective, a risk is any Jira issue that has risk information (such as probability and impact) embedded in it.
-Follow these steps to create a risk (note that these assume you are using the new version of the Jira cloud interface):

-The Risk assessment panel enables you to define risk information for the issue.
+The risk assessment panel enables you to define risk information for the issue.

 By default, the probability and impact fields are unspecified.
 In order to modify this information, you must press the Modify button.
 You can then set the inherent probability and impact fields using the slider controls: